Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 24 Februari 2025 11.28.51 UTC
+- WIB: Senin, 24 Februari 2025 12.25.48 UTC
-- WITA: Senin, 24 Februari 2025 12.28.51 UTC
+- WITA: Senin, 24 Februari 2025 13.25.48 UTC
-- WIT: Senin, 24 Februari 2025 13.28.51 UTC
+- WIT: Senin, 24 Februari 2025 14.25.48 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: motivational
+Kategori: attitude